 In Loreto, the summers are long, hot, and oppressive; the winters are comfortable; and it is dry and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 58°F to 95°F and is rarely below 53°F or above 99°F.

-The hot season lasts for 4.1 months, from June 4 to October 7, with an average daily high temperature above 91°F. The hottest day of the year is August 5, with an average high of 95°F and low of 83°F.
+The hot season lasts for 4.1 months, from June 4 to October 7, with an average daily high temperature above 91°F. The hottest month of the year in Loreto is August, with an average high of 95°F and low of 83°F.

-The cool season lasts for 3.2 months, from December 1 to March 8, with an average daily high temperature below 77°F. The coldest day of the year is January 23, with an average low of 58°F and high of 73°F.
+The cool season lasts for 3.2 months, from December 1 to March 8, with an average daily high temperature below 77°F. The coldest month of the year in Loreto is January, with an average low of 58°F and high of 73°F.